Angela was a foster parent for eight years and has four daughters. She has taken many courses to help her better understand children.

 - If there are no more plays and both players have four cards in their hand, then they each place their right hand on the right deck.
 The dealer says, "Go," and each player flips the top card over onto the discard pile.
 Play continues like this until a player runs out of cards, in which case the first one out is the winner!

 Side Note: Aces can go on either a two or a King, and vice versa.
-Color and suit does not matter.
+Color and suit do not matter.
 If two players place the same card down, whoever's hand is on the bottom leaves their card, the other opponent must keep the card in their hand.
 Be careful, injuries have occurred.

 How to Set Up: Shuffle the cards very well.
 Then the dealer evenly distributes the cards into two piles.
 They offer their opponent a choice between decks.
 Whatever pile is left, is the dealer's draw pile.